General

 How did the explosion of the battleship USS Maine hasten the US going to war?

-READ ALSO: What is talkbox effect?
+READ ALSO: What is the pressure in Bernoulli equation?

 How did the explosion of the battleship USS Maine hasten the United States going to war?
 It angered many Americans, who believed that the Spanish were at fault for the explosion.
 “Remember the Maine!”
 They quickly destroyed the outdated and outgunned Spanish fleet.